jwoglom/statuscal/README.md

 ```bash
 FLASK_APP=app.py flask run
 ```

+The very first time you run Statuscal, you will be prompted in the terminal to authorize with your Google account.
+After you authorize, a token.pickle file will be created in the credentials folder which won't require this to be done again.

 In production, you can run the application with Gunicorn inside a virtualenv using a script such as the following: